Tynecastle Park: Structure and facilities

 Tynecastle is an all-seated stadium, split into four sections known as the Gorgie Stand, Main Stand, Wheatfield Stand and Roseburn Stand.
-The Main Stand was rebuilt in 2017, replacing an older facility designed by noted football stadium architect Archibald Leitch.
+The Main Stand was rebuilt in 2017, replacing the 1914 stand designed by Archibald Leitch.
+Built largely of brick with a steel superstructure, the old stand still had some of its original entrance turnstiles when it was surveyed in 2016.
+Its Hearts mosaic was retained during the redevelopment.
 The three other stands were constructed between 1994 and 1997, with all having a distinctive goalpost roof structure made out of steel tubes.
 Unusually, the framework sits at the front of each stand, which means that the support towers sit within 10 yards of the corner flag, forming an arch over the stand.
 The stadium floodlights sit on top of the support towers, angled down towards the pitch, like the lighting rigs used at concerts.
+In 2021, the halogen lamps on the towers were replaced with 56 LED lights.
 The Wheatfield Stand, which seats just under 6,000 people, slopes at just under 34 degrees, the maximum angle permitted.
 The Roseburn Stand (School End) was completed in August 1995 and cost £1.4 million to build.
 The Roseburn Stand seated 3,676 when it was opened, but 280 seats were removed from both it and the Gorgie Stand when the pitch was lengthened in 2005 to meet UEFA requirements.
 The Gorgie Stand, which was completed in September 1997, contains the Gorgie Suite.

+Jim Clydesdale designed the replacement Main Stand, as well as the three stands built in the 1990s.
+The Main Stand redevelopment added changing rooms, a club shop and hospitality areas.
+In 2018, Hearts completed Tynecastle's first full pitch relay for about 20 years, at a cost of nearly £1 million.
+The hybrid surface combined natural grass with synthetic reinforcing fibres; the reconstruction also included drainage, irrigation and undersoil heating.
+A monitoring system was installed to measure moisture across the pitch, air temperature and light levels for grass growth.
+A 25-bedroom hotel opened within the Main Stand in February 2024.

+The Hearts Museum opened in 2016 and is located in the Gorgie Stand.
+The Forever In Our Hearts Memorial Garden is at the corner of the Wheatfield and Roseburn stands.
+Engraved stainless steel hearts on its walls commemorate loved ones.
+A bronze statue depicting a soldier of McCrae's Battalion was unveiled overlooking the garden in June 2016.
+The Innovation Centre launched at Tynecastle in May 2019, offering digital education programmes.
+In 2021, Big Hearts Community Trust opened The Shed, a space at the corner of the Wheatfield and Roseburn stands for its community programmes.
+The name recalls the former covered terrace.
+In 2024, Hearts recreated the "Tynecastle Park" sign at the Gorgie Road entrance using material from the club museum; the original sign had been installed in 1928 and removed during the 1994 redevelopment.